 Are you looking for a way to stand out on Amazon?
 Amazon advertising is the key.

 In this article, I’ll take you through everything you need to know to set up for success.

 The good news?
 Your product can stand out.

-All it takes it a great product and a little Amazon advertising know-how to climb the search results and land in front of your customers.
+All it takes is a great product and a little Amazon advertising know-how to climb the search results and land in front of your customers.
 Here, you’ll learn all about how to advertise on Amazon.